Katrinn05/recommendation-pipeline-ecommerce/docs/stage-1.md

 make topics
 ```

-to bootstrap and verify at once.
+to create and list topics in one command.

 ---